Raise your hand if you go grocery shopping with an orderly list of healthy food choices (*silence*).

 - Recommended (score: 75–100)

-Each food comes with not only score, but also a detailed breakdown of its most important characteristics.
-They are represented by icons of different colours, which indicate their importance for you:
+Each food comes with not only a score but also a detailed breakdown of its most important characteristics.
+They are represented by icons of different colours, which indicate their importance to you:

 What does food personalisation look like?